lucasfth/aldes/old_exams/README.md

 This folder was created for studying for the 16th of December 2024 ALDES exam.

+## NP-hard

+You can find an overview of NP-hard problems [here](./np_hard.md).
+Though note that **knapsack** is not a normal NP-hard problem, but can become NP-hard if the integers become insanely large (as it then takes time for basic arithmetic operations and fills up the memory).

 ## Exam sets

 1. [2013 exam set](./2013.md)